Hope everyone is having a good day :) I am working from home today!

 Fun facts about me: I can do a bridge (backward bend) and walk in it like a crab; when I was a baby I broke into the water buffalo cage at Colchester Zoo and chilled with them for a bit; I can speak a little bit of French; I am a direct descendent of King Henry the 8th.

-My Work: My research is interested in children, teens and the internet.
+My research is interested in children, teens and the internet.
 Particularly, I like finding out about how children use social media sites.
 I like learning about how they think about these sites and how using them makes you feel.

 I am doing a PhD in Psychology.
 A PhD is the top qualification you can achieve from going to university.
 When you are doing a PhD, you choose a topic that you are really interested in and you do lots of research about it.
 The idea is that, at the end of your PhD, you will write a book with all your research in and (hopefully) it will be really interesting!